chris-baur/datamerge/README.md

 2. Change current directory to root of the repository
 3. Execute the following command `java -jar datamerge.jar`.
 (Make sure you are up to date with the JRE on your system).
 4. Output in the console is the summary.
 Open the csv found in `datamerge\output\results.csv` to see the other data.

+Tools and Lirbaries Used
+- *OpenCSV* was used in order to facilitate writing to a CSV file
+- *JSON.Simple* was used in order to manipulate the JSON data in a OO way and make it simpler to use.